Explainer-What's new with the Fed's bank stress tests in 2022

 THE ROLLOUT

-The Fed is expected to release the results after market close on Thursday.
-Rather than passing or failing lenders, it typically publishes each bank's capital ratios and aggregate losses under the test, with details on how their specific portfolios - like credit cards or mortgages - fared.
+The Fed will release the results after market close on Thursday.
+It typically publishes each bank's capital ratios and aggregate losses under the test, with details on how their specific portfolios - like credit cards or mortgages - fared.

-The country's largest lenders, particularly JPMorgan Chase & Co, Citigroup Inc, Wells Fargo & Co, Bank of America Corp., Goldman Sachs Group Inc and Morgan Stanley are closely-watched by the markets.
+The country's largest lenders, particularly JPMorgan, Citi, Wells Fargo & Co, Bank of America, Goldman Sachs, and Morgan Stanley are closely-watched by the markets.

 A TOUGHER TEST?